-The Strathfield Council Community Engagement Strategy sets out how Council will undertake community engagement to ensure that the community and relevant stakeholders are involved in decision making in a transparent, open, and accountable way.
+The Strathfield Council Community Engagement Strategy (CES) sets out how Council will undertake community engagement to ensure that the community and relevant stakeholders are involved in decision making in a transparent, open, and accountable way.

-All Councils are required under section 402 (A) of the Local Government Act 1993 to adopt a Community Engagement Strategy.
+All Councils are required under section 402 (A) of the Local Government Act 1993 to adopt a Community Engagement Strategy and following an ordinary Council election, review the CES.